TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Experimental Results

 \subsection{Qualitative results}

-Figure~\ref{fig:qualitative} shows videos generated by various speaker-agnostic (one-shot) methods (please refer to our demo video for more details).
+Figure~\ref{fig:qualitative} shows the qualitative results.
 The identity reference and audio are unseen during training.
-Only EAMM, GC-AVT, StyleTalk and our method are able to control speaking styles.
-EAMM, GC-AVT, and StyleTalk need to take an additional video as the style reference, while our method merely uses the text description, which is much more convenient.
-EAMM and GC-AVT can only control the upper facial expressions but fail to control the speaking styles in the mouth area.
-EAMM fails to achieve accurate lip-sync and the head pose change is unnatural.
-GC-AVT fails to preserve the speaker's identity and cannot generate plausible backgrounds.
-Our method and StyleTalk both control the speaking styles in the entire face while achieving accurate lip-sync, satisfactory identity preservation and generating plausible backgrounds.
-However, StyleTalk needs a video that expresses the desired speaking style, while our method merely needs a straightforward text description.
-Therefore, our method can generate expressive talking heads by controlling the speaking style in a more convenient manner.
-Please refer to our demo video for more details.
+Among the methods, only EAMM, GC-AVT, StyleTalk, PD-FGC, EAT and our method can control speaking styles.
+EAMM, GC-AVT, StyleTalk, and PD-FGC require an additional video as the style reference, while our method solely relies on a text description, making it more convenient.
+EAMM and GC-AVT can only control the upper facial expressions, they fail to control the speaking styles in the mouth area.
+EAMM also fails to achieve accurate lip-sync and natural head pose changes.
+GC-AVT and PD-FGC fail to preserve the speaker's identity.
+EAT can only generate coarse-grained emotions and cannot control personalized idiosyncrasies.
+The speaker's eyes appear closed in the EAT's samples, contrasting with the open eyes observed in the reference video.
+Our method and StyleTalk control the speaking styles across the entire face, achieve accurate lip-sync, preserve identity, and generate plausible backgrounds.
+However, StyleTalk requires a video that expresses the desired speaking style, whereas our method only requires a simple text description.
+Consequently, our method generates expressive talking heads by controlling the speaking style in a more convenient manner.

-We provide more results and analysis regarding \emph{Generalizing to Out-of-Domain Text}, \emph{Emotion and AU Intensity Control}, \emph{Contribution of Each Text Part}, and \emph{Text-Guided Speaking Style Editing} in the supplementary materials.